 AMS represents a spectrum of disease presentations from profoundly depressed arousal requiring emergent intubation to severe agitation and confusion requiring restraint and sedation.
 Initial stabilizing measures are often needed before a complete history and physical examination can be performed.

 If the patient is unable to give a coherent history, alternate sources of history should be sought.
 Prehospital providers should be questioned about the patient's condition in the field, therapies given and the response, and the condition of the home environment (eg, pill bottles, suicide note).
 Family members should be contacted to ascertain past history of similar episodes, medical history, trauma, substance abuse, and the last time the patient was seen in a normal state.
 The patient's belongings should be searched for medical identification bracelets, pill bottles, phone numbers, or other potential sources of information.

-Patients presenting to the ED with AMS often include the elderly, who are more prone to infection, have comorbid illnesses, and take multiple medications; substance abusers (eg, heroin, cocaine, alcohol withdrawal, and liver failure); and psychiatric patients who ...
+Patients presenting to the ED with AMS often include the elderly, who are more prone to infection, have comorbid illnesses, and take multiple medications; substance abusers (eg, heroin, cocaine, alcohol withdrawal, and liver failure); ...